zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/06-sinhala-google.md

 Fear of falling, as well as the frequent fear of death at birth Is coming. "

-“All the pottery made by the Yamze potter is finished breaking And so is human life. "
+"All the pottery made by the Yamze potter is finished breaking And so is human life. "

 "Young and old alike are killed, whether they are fools or pundits